 We work with strategic and delivery partners through a

 collaborative approach, working with artists, heritage specialists,

-venues and cultural organisations, to provide opportunities for
+venues and cultural organisations, and communities of

 participation and engagement.

 Suzanne Hutton, Cultural Development Officer - Arts &

 NAD is the arts development delivery service for the county

 funded by Northumberland County Council and Arts Council England

 and led by Queens Hall Arts.
 It provides arts activities directly,